catch1981/MandemOS-Hecate/README.md

 Use `list` to view files saved in `scripts/`.
 Use `read:filename` to display a file's contents.
 Use `delete:filename` to remove a file.
+Files saved in this directory can be downloaded from the API using `/files/<filename>`.

 ### Location Tagging
 Capture your current browser location and email it using the command format `location:lat|lon|recipient`.